ome/omero-guide-trackmate/docs/trackmate_scripting.rst

 ======================================================

 In this example we open an image stored in an OMERO server and use the `TrackMate <https://imagej.net/TrackMate>`_ API to analyze it.
-The core difference of this approach is that the generated track **can** be saved as OMERO ROIs.
+One of the advantages of this approach over the User interface workflow is that the generated track **can** be saved as OMERO ROIs.

 Description